 I work hard to pay close attention to every student in the building and how he/she 'connects' to his/her education and is achieving their potential.
 I support families, students, and school personnel to problem-solve issues that may (temporarily or otherwise) pose an obstacle to the learning process and your child's academic achievement and/or social/emotional well being.

+My door is always open to students, parents and staff.
 Please feel free to contact me at anytime with questions or concerns regarding your child's academics or social/emotional well-being.

 What is a School Counselor?

 Professional School Counselors are uniquely trained leaders who promote success for all students.
 They collaborate with school stakeholders to facilitate the success of all students.
 As a result we work to help all students:

 - recognize and appreciate individual and cultural differences

 - develop communication and citizenship skills to make positive contributions to their school and community

 School Counselors are certified, trained, and caring professional who works with all students, parents, teachers, staff and the community, in order for every student to achieve academic and social success.
 School Counseling services are delivered in four specific ways: